Create and manage flags in the UI

 You may enter unlimited variations.

-Create flag variations
+Create flag form

 Figure 3.
-Creating a flag, with variations highlighted.
+Creating a flag, with variations highlighted

 7. Select Permanent flag if appropriate.